Senior 21 min · March 06, 2026

 Think of operators like the buttons on a calculator.
 The numbers are your data, and the buttons (+, -, ×, ÷) tell the calculator what to do with those numbers.
 In C, operators are the symbols that tell your program how to work with values — add them, compare them, combine them, or flip them.
 Without operators, your program would just be a list of numbers sitting there doing nothing.
 The tricky part is that C's operators are closer to the hardware than most languages, which means they are fast, powerful, and occasionally surprising if you do not know the rules.

 Every useful program on the planet — from a banking app calculating your balance to a game engine deciding if a bullet hit a target — makes decisions and performs calculations.
 None of that is possible without operators.
 They are the verbs of your code.
 If variables are the nouns, operators are the actions performed on those things.
-Understanding them deeply is not optional — it is the foundation everything else is built on.
+Understanding them deeply is not optional — it's the foundation everything else is built on.

 Before operators existed in programming languages, writing even simple math required multiple low-level machine instructions.
 C gave programmers a concise, expressive set of symbols that map closely to what the hardware actually does — which is why C is still used in embedded systems, operating systems, and performance-critical software today.
 Operators solve the problem of expressing computation, comparison, and logic in a way that is both human-readable and highly efficient.

-By the end of this article you will know every major category of C operator, understand exactly what each one does and why it exists, be able to read real C code without getting tripped up by symbols like >>= or !=, know the silent rules around integer division, negative modulus, and undefined behaviour with increment operators, and you will know the most common operator mistakes beginners make — so you can avoid them from day one.
+By the end of this article you'll know every major category of C operator, understand exactly what each one does and why it exists, be able to read real C code without getting tripped up by symbols like >>= or !=, know the silent rules around integer division, negative modulus, and undefined behaviour with increment operators, and you'll know the most common operator mistakes beginners make — so you can avoid them from day one.

 Arithmetic Operators — Your Program's Built-In Calculator